Caedrel: Casting and analyst desk (2020–2023)

-Full-time streaming, co-streaming, and other ventures (2023–present)
+Full-time streaming and other ventures (2023–present)

 Caedrel started streaming on his Twitch channel in 2020 during his time as a pro-player and caster, but the 2023 League of Legends World Championship in South Korea marked his first tournament as a full-time streamer.
 It was during this tournament where three videos on his YouTube channel would reach at least one million views as of October 2024.
 His highest viewed video as of the said time was 2 million for a video of his co-stream highlights of the tournament's semifinal matchup between T1 and JD Gaming.
 Caedrel was also selected as an onsite co-streamer for the tournament's finals between T1 and Weibo Gaming at the Gocheok Sky Dome in Seoul, serving as one of two co-streamers from the EMEA region alongside Ibai Llanos.

 Caedrel joined Fnatic in January 2024 to be one of their content creators and streamers, where he also became their official co-streamer during the 2024 LEC season.
 He parted ways with the organization on 14 December 2024.

 In 2024, Caedrel co-streamed the Spring and Summer Splits of the LCK, LPL, LEC, & LCS, (Note: Caedrel only co-streamed the 2024 LCS Summer Split Playoffs.) the 2024 Mid-Season Invitational and the 2024 League of Legends World Championship.
 Co-streaming the latter tournament virtually and in-person on three occasions, including the Final between Bilibili Gaming and T1 at The O2 Arena in London, he was both the most-watched co-streamer during the tournament with a peak viewership of 372 thousand, and the most-watched English language stream in the entire World Championship.
 Caedrel also achieved the highest number of hours watched for a co-streamer in the event at 17.02 million, making up 19.4% of the total hours watched of the entire tournament at 87.5 million, taking into account the official Riot Games stream and other co-streams.

 The following year, Caedrel's viewership reached a peak 422,292 according to Streams Charts, which he achieved on his co-stream of the 2025 League of Legends World Championship final between KT Rolster and T1 on 9 November 2025, surpassing his former all-time record of 402,505 set during the 2024 final.
-Notably, he co-streamed the series from Tokyo but was originally scheduled to be at the Dong'an Lake Sports Park Multifunctional Gymnasium in Chengdu but wasn't able to do so due to the 2025 EMEA Masters Summer Split.
 2025 also saw Caedrel co-stream the 2025 Mid-Season Invitational from the Pacific Coliseum in Vancouver and most of the 2025 LCK and LEC seasons, select LPL and LCP matches, and the 2025 LTA North Split 2 playoffs.

+For the 2026 competitive season, Caedrel currently co-streams the full LCK and LEC seasons, select LPL and LCS matches, and all international competitions.